Elkins Park, Montgomery County, Pennsylvania

 Spread out over differing levels and reaching three stories in places, the slate roof was interspersed with 28 chimneys marked by their own unique brickwork design and motif.
 The 173-foot long mansion was built of bricks with varying hues of color that were laid out in patterns concurrent with original Tudor style; and, in keeping with that period the door and projecting window frames were made of limestone.
 Mr Dixon was a scion of an old and notable Scottish family and above the main entrance door made of oak, 4-inches thick (believed to have been carved from choir stalls found in an English monastery), Trumbauer incorporated the Dixon coat-of-arms and motto, "Fortune Favours the Bold".

-Many of the rooms featured antique-panelling and that found in the living room had once adorned a hunting lodge belonging to King James I (1566-1625) of England.
+Many of the rooms featured antique-panelling and the panelling found in the living room had been removed from a hunting lodge belonging to King James I (1566-1625) of England.
 The most striking feature was said to be the Tudor staircase - similar in style to originals found at Blickling Hall and Hatfield House - the landing of which was lit by a two-tiered brass chandelier.
-Though built as an ancient home, the house contained modern amenities by way of 13 bathrooms, an elevator and an indoor badminton court.
+Though built as an ancient home, the house contained modern amenities by way of 13-bathrooms, an elevator and an indoor badminton court.
 The Dixons employed a domestic staff of 24, and many more on the estate.